 What an Idiot: "I SHALL BE THE PIRATE KING!!"
-Oh, Hodi, you really shouldn't have said that...
+Oh Hody, you really shouldn't have said that...

 The residents of Fishman Island in general seemed like this throughout the arc.
 Trying to fight/arrest the Strawhats (an extremely strong, dangerous pirate crew) based off suspicion alone was actually the most sensible thing that they did, because at least they had their reasons for that.
 But it all went downhill from there.
-There were the citizens trying to arrest Luffy, AFTER he saved the princess from Vander Decken.
-There's Shirahoshi who decided to keep the identity of her mother's killer a secret simply because she didn't want people to hate him.
+There were the citizens trying to arrest Luffy after he saved the princess from Vander Decken.
+There's Shirahoshi, who decided to keep the identity of her mother's killer a secret simply because she didn't want people to hate him.
 There were the New Fishman Pirates who constantly underestimated the Strawhats (while getting their asses kicked by them).
 This would be topped by the generals thinking being crushed by Noah would somehow serve as revenge against the humans.
-Then the fishmen were reluctant to donate blood to Luffy, the guy who nearly killed himself to save them, because he was human.
-And it all ends with Neptune not warning the Strawhats that they just sent a Yonkou a bomb after desperately convincing himself that it was a dud.
+Then the Fishmen were reluctant to donate blood to Luffy, the guy who nearly killed himself to save them, because he was human.
+And it all ends with Neptune not warning the Strawhats that they just sent one of the Four Emperors a bomb after desperately convincing himself that it was a dud.

 Squard, for being convinced that Whitebeard sold them out and stabbed him for it.
 Although the lie was somewhat convincing and it did hit a sore spot, it didn't change the fact that it was coming from a Marine, and that the entire attack strategy could've been orchestrated to make the lie more believable.
 Even Squard is deeply angered and depressed over his own stupid actions once he realizes he was lied to.

 Although, to be fair, the same could be said for the entire series.
-We've seen Islands in the Sky, that habitat giant birds with key-shaped beaks along with bizarre fish such as "Skysharks".
-We've seen a hypnotist that moonwalks everywhere he goes and a man who tried to turn the main characters into a giant wax cake.
-That last one gained powers from a mystical fruit, which have been used by over half of the series' characters.
+We've seen Islands in the Sky, a habitat for giant birds with key-shaped beaks, along with bizarre fish such as "Skysharks".
+We've seen a hypnotist that moonwalks everywhere he goes, and a man who tried to turn the main characters into a giant wax cake.
+That last one gained powers from a mystical fruit, variants of which have been used by over half of the series' characters.
 Oh, and our heroes include a rubber man, a skeleton with an afro, a cyborg, and a reindeer doctor.
 One Piece is screwed up.

-The Woobie: Chopper, Robin and Brook.
+Chopper, Robin, Brook.
 Also Coby in the beginning.

 And now Ace, who spent his life being told his father was a monster and wondered if he should've been born.